ksudhanshu961/SK_FileShare/README.md

 # For Windows

+2. Unzip SK_FileShare ( If Downloaded ZIP )

-2. goto SK_FileShare
+3. goto SK_FileShare

-3. unzip curl-7.72.0_5-win64-mingw.zip
+4. unzip curl-7.72.0_5-win64-mingw.zip

-4. goto curl-7.72.0_5-win64-mingw Folder
+5. goto curl-7.72.0_5-win64-mingw Folder

-5. goto bin Folder
+6. goto bin Folder

-7. add curl.exe to Enviormental Variables Path.
+8. add curl.exe to Enviormental Variables Path.

 Now, you can use this tool by typing **curl**

-8. Now you can run **SK_FileShare.py** by double clicking it.
+9. Now you can run **SK_FileShare.py** by double clicking it.

-9. Don't Close Console, it keeps track of Uploads live your file uploading upto 5GB
+10. Don't Close Console, it keeps track of Uploads live your file uploading upto 5GB